If you're trying to figure out how to pay for college, you may be wondering how much aid you can get from federal, state, and institutional sources.

 If you plan on taking coursework that leads to a degree in elementary or secondary education/teaching, you may be eligible for the Teacher Education Assistance for College and Higher Education Grant (TEACH).

 If you qualify, you have to be willing to teach in a high-need field or school for four years (within eight years of graduating).
-The maximum award amount for the 2017-2018 academic year was $3,736.
+The maximum award amount is $4,000.

 Iraq and Afghanistan Service Grant

 You may be eligible for the Iraq and Afghanistan Service Grant if you have a parent or guardian who was a member of the U.S. armed forces and died as a result of performing military service in Iraq or Afghanistan after the events of 9/11.

 However, you must be ineligible for a federal Pell Grant in order to receive this grant.
 Plus, you must have been younger than 24 years old or enrolled at least part-time at a college or career school at the time of the parent’s or guardian’s death.
 The maximum award amount for the 2019-2020 academic year is the same as the Pell Grant: $6,195.